Happy

 What to see in Camargue

-Just outside the inhabited places, the Camargue looks like an immense wild plain.
-It is dotted with ponds, where pink flamingos are busy foraging for shellfish.
-Here nature reigns supreme.
-The ponds are exploited by man only for salt harvesting, and the lands for grazing semi-sheep bulls and horses with their characteristic white coats.
-There are also flat lands, where rice fields and sandy-bottomed vineyards abound.
-The hinterland is dotted with small villages, with squares adorned by large plane trees, which seem almost to be there for the purpose of providing shade for the citizens engaged in their favorite pastime: pétanque, the game of boules, played on clay.
-You can feel the Spanish influence; you can breathe it in the cuisine and arenas spread even in the smaller towns, where the Feria is practiced, with the running of the bulls through the city streets.
+Outside the inhabited areas, the Camargue looks like a vast, wild plain.
+It is dotted with ponds where pink flamingos forage for shellfish.
+Here, nature reigns supreme.
+The ponds are exploited by man only for salt production, and the land is used for grazing by half-sheep bulls and horses with their characteristic white coats.
+There are also flat areas where rice fields and sandy soil vineyards abound.
+The hinterland is dotted with small villages whose squares are lined with large plane trees, which seem to have been planted there to provide shade for the people playing their favorite pastime: pétanque, the game of bowls played on clay.
+You can feel the Spanish influence, you can breathe it in the cuisine and in the arenas, even in the smaller towns, where the Feria is practiced, with the running of the bulls through the streets of the city.

-But back to the “glue” of our trip, the Rhone.
-Near Avignon it splits into two branches forming the islet of Barthelasse.
-The left branch preserves the last 5 arches of what remains of the medieval pont St. Bénezet, one of the Unesco World Heritage works present in Provence, much of which collapsed after a flood in the 17th century.
-The right branch, on the other hand, is dominated by the Philippe le Bel tower, erected in the 13th century to control access to the bridge.
+But back to the “glue” of our journey, the Rhone.
+Near Avignon, it splits into two branches forming the island of Barthelasse.
+The left branch preserves the last 5 arches of what remains of the medieval Pont St. Bénezet, one of the Unesco World Heritage sites in Provence, much of which collapsed after a flood in the 17th century.
+On the right, the tower of Philippe le Bel, built in the 13th century to control access to the bridge, dominates.

-Just a stone’s throw away is Villeneuve-lèz-Avignon, with its animated center of a tranquility absolutely incomparable to the nearby bustling city of Avignon, and perhaps it is no coincidence that in this place of peace the Cistercian monks built a beautiful monastery in the 14th century.
-It is here, in the shadow of the tower le Bel, that the boat that will pamper us for the entire trip awaits us.
-Not far away, other boats moored to the shore bear the marks of those who have been there for a long time.
+A stone’s throw away is Villeneuve-lèz-Avignon, a lively town with a tranquillity that cannot be compared to the nearby bustling city of Avignon, and perhaps it is no coincidence that in this place of peace the Cistercian monks built a beautiful monastery in the 14th century.
+It is here, in the shadow of the Le Bel tower, that the boat awaits us that will pamper us for the entire trip.
+Not far away, other boats moored on the shore bear the marks of those who have been there for a long time.
 For some, the philosophy of slow travel never ends.

 Girolibero bike and to the right a woman looking at a group of flamingos in Camargue

-For many visitors to the area, the one inescapable encounter with avifauna is the flamingos, which have the largest breeding colony in the Mediterranean here, with more than 20,000 chicks taking flight from here each year.
-However, the diverse and well-preserved environments of the mouth of the Rhône, and in particular of the area protected by the Camargue Regional Nature Park, offer refuge to three hundred and fifty other species, bird more bird less, which alternate at different times of the year.
-With a little attention, it will not be difficult to notice the others as well.
-First of all, the herons, represented here in all European species, nesting there in colonies called garzaie or singly, depending on the species.
-The gulls observed here, then, are not all the same.
-There are regularly at least eight species, four of which are nesting, including the rare rose and coral gulls.
-Terns are also well-represented, counting among the breeding fraticellus, plumed warbler, beccapesci, piping tern and common tern.
-Spoonbills and glossy warblers, black-winged stilts and avocets are the most spectacular sightings to be had in the wetlands, but the sandy and arid areas are also likely to hold several surprises, including the extremely rare meadow hen, hail, and stone curlew.
+For many visitors to the area, the only unavoidable encounter with avifauna is the flamingo, which has the largest breeding colony in the Mediterranean, with more than 20,000 chicks taking flight from here each year.
+However, the varied and well-preserved environments of the Rhône estuary, and in particular the area protected by the Camargue Regional Natural Park, offer refuge to three hundred and fifty other species, more or less birds, which alternate at different times of the year.
+With a little attention, it will not be difficult to notice the others.
+First of all, the herons, represented here by all the European species, nest there in colonies called garzaie or singly, depending on the species.
+The gulls observed here are not all the same.
+There are regularly at least eight species, four of which nest here, including the rare rose gull and coral gull.
+Terns are also well represented, including the breeding Fraticellus, Plumed Warbler, Becapesci, Piping Tern and Common Tern.
+Spoonbills and glossy warblers, black-winged stilts and avocets are the most spectacular sightings to be had in the wetlands, but the sandy and arid areas are also likely to hold some surprises, including the extremely rare meadow hen, hail and stone curlew.

 Are you looking forward to exploring Provence?
 Check out the bike and boat trip to Provence and Camargue with Girolibero.